espritoxyz/tsa/docs/modes/custom-checkers/single-contract-state-checker.md

 }
 ```

-We are interested in lines with the following indices:
+We are interested in the following information:
-- `10` - the error message: `TvmFailure(exit=TVM user defined error with exit code 256, type=UnknownError, phase=COMPUTE_PHASE)` indicates a logical error in the contract.
+- The error message: `TvmFailure(exit=TVM user defined error with exit code 256, phase=COMPUTE_PHASE)` indicates a logical error in the contract.
-- `16` - the `msgBody` section contains the message body that was sent to the contract from the checker.
+- The `msgBody` section contains the message body that was sent to the contract from the checker.

 This report confirms that the checker detected a logical error – the `balance` was changed by a non-`reduce_balance` operation.

+The problem is that `return` was forgotten in the handler for messages without `reduce_balance` op-code.

 ---